WordPress Manager For WHMCS

 Plugins

-In the 'Plugins' section you may prepare ready-made packages with selected by you plugins or prepare custom plugins and then offer them to install to your clients.
+In the 'Plugins' section you may prepare ready-made packages selected by your plugins or prepare custom plugins and then offer them to install to your clients.
 In this quick and convenient way, your clients will be given an offer with perfectly adjusted and suitable plugins to shorten the time of searching and verification. |

-In the 'General' part, enter the package name, select the directory of the test installation, describe the package in short.
+In the 'General' part, enter the package name and describe the package in short.
 Save the changes and then move to the 'Plugins' tab.
 In this part you will also need to enable the package once it is prepared. |

 Add plugins by searching through the existing ones, start typing the plugin name, press enter and the results will appear.
-Add a single plugin or use mass action button to add plugins in bulk. |
+Add a single plugin or use the mass action button to add plugins in bulk. |

 Added plugins will appear on the list of included immediately.
 You may always delete any unwanted plugins when editing the package by pressing the bin icon. |